Nikodemsky/blank-wptheme/README.md

 `function_exists` check HAS to be loaded after `wp_head`, otherwise `tsf` (from The Seo Framework) might not be found.

 ### Why Customizer?
-While you can change favicon directly from admin panel, Custom logo still has to go through customizer - even site-editor still have no support for this.
+While you can change favicon directly from admin panel, custom logo still has to go through customizer - even site-editor still have no support for this.

 ### utilities.css: Why so much code for "a" element styling in utilities?
 * Mostly for fixing the flickering under different circumstances in chromium browsers.
 * As for .35s timing - it feels like sweet spot, for smooth and not too "drastic" transition.

 ### utilities.css: Splide fix?
 https://splidejs.com/ - even tho it's abandoned, still works properly on most of the scenarios, bug-free.
-Not really fan of Embla or Glide and Blaze is abandonware too.
+Not really fan of [Embla](https://www.embla-carousel.com/) or [Glide](https://glidejs.com/); [Blaze](https://blaze-slider.dev/) would be good alternative as barebone template, but it's abandonware too.

 ### utilities.css: CF7 fix
 Spinner is messing up the margins for the submit button styling and :disabled is pretty much self-explanatory.

 ### utilities.css: Normalization fixes?
-* Custom fixes for normalization, that are not so much needed.
+* Custom fixes for normalization;
 * As for commented overflow-x-hiddem, hiding overflow is messing up multiple of native CSS API's, so it's only here if actually needed.

 ### functions.php: Removal of WP version from RSS